SoThi#1: inflated ego (2018), Interactive data-driven installation

 In order to regain the lowered self-esteem, they seek opportunities to enhance their social status, they like a number of social causes without any real action towards their achievement, they share quotes, words, and thoughts without even checking their authenticity, they avoid potential threats to the self-concept, they promote an illustrated version of their lives and selves.
 They also create shallow but broad networks of digital friends/followers, thus building echo chambers that amplify their views and augment self-satisfaction.

-But what is the value of a ‘like’ in the physical world?
+However, what is the value of a ‘like’ in the physical world?

 A small amount of air is pumped into the inflated ego balloon every time a social media user likes the SoThi facebook page.
 Facebook ‘likes’ inflate the SoThi’s ego leading to potential destruction: a succession of multiple ‘likes’ can drive the inflated ego to an explosion.